Uniform tiling: Expanded lists of uniform tilings

-Branko Grünbaum and G. C. Shephard, in the 1987 book Tilings and patterns, in section 12.3 enumerates a list of 25 uniform tilings, including the 11 convex forms, and adds 14 more they call hollow tilings which included the first two expansions above, star polygon faces and vertex figures.
+Branko Grünbaum and G. C. Shephard, in the 1987 book Tilings and patterns, section 12.3, enumerate a list of 25 uniform tilings, including the 11 convex forms, and add 14 more they call hollow tilings, using the first two expansions above: star polygon faces and generalized vertex figures.

-H.S.M.
-Coxeter, M. S. Longuet-Higgins, and J. C. P. Miller, in the 1954 paper 'Uniform polyhedra', in Table 8: Uniform Tessellations, use the first three expansions and enumerates a total of 38 uniform tilings.
+H. S. M. Coxeter, M. S. Longuet-Higgins, and J. C. P. Miller, in the 1954 paper 'Uniform polyhedra', Table 8: Uniform Tessellations, use the first three expansions and enumerate a total of 38 uniform tilings.
 If a tiling made of 2 apeirogons is also counted, the total can be considered 39 uniform tilings.

-In 1981, Grünbaum, Miller, and Shephard in their paper Uniform Tilings with Hollow Tiles listed 25 tilings using the first two expansions and 28 more when the third is added (making 53 using Coxeter et al.'s definition).
+In 1981, Grünbaum, Miller, and Shephard, in their paper Uniform Tilings with Hollow Tiles, list 25 tilings using the first two expansions and 28 more when the third is added (making 53 using Coxeter et al.'s definition).
 When the fourth is added, they list an additional 23 uniform tilings and 10 families (8 depending on continuous parameters and 2 on discrete parameters).

 Besides the 11 convex solutions, the 28 uniform star tilings listed by Coxeter et al., grouped by shared edge graphs, are shown below, followed by 15 more listed by Grünbaum et al. that meet Coxeter et al.'s definition but were missed by them.

 This set is not proved complete.
 By "2.25" is meant tiling 25 in Grünbaum et al.'s table 2 from 1981.

 The following three tilings are exceptional in that there is only finitely many of one face type: two apeirogons in each.
 Sometimes the order-2 apeirogonal tiling is not included, as its two faces meet at more than one edge.

-For clarity, apeirogons are not coloured from here onward.
-A set of polygons round one vertex is highlighted.
+For clarity, the tilings are not colored from here onward (due to the overlaps).
+A set of polygons around one vertex is highlighted.
 McNeill only lists tilings given by Coxeter et al. (1954).
 The eleven convex uniform tilings have been repeated for reference.